ncatlab/nlab-content/pages/3/0/9/0/10903/content.md

 +-- {: .num_remark }
 ###### Remark

-Below in example \ref{SigmaFunctorAsSecondaryTransform} we see that the functor $\Sigma$ in prop. \ref{SigmaFunctor} is a special case of a general construction of secondary integral trasnforms axiomatized in dependent linear type theory.
+Below in example \ref{SigmaFunctorAsSecondaryTransform} we see that the functor $\Sigma$ in prop. \ref{SigmaFunctor} is a special case of a general construction of secondary integral transforms axiomatized in dependent linear type theory.

 =--